Sarah Dorsey: Death

 When the Davises' last surviving son Jefferson Davis, Jr. died in 1878, the loss devastated both his parents.
 Varina Davis warmed to Dorsey's hospitality.
 That summer, Sarah Dorsey nursed Varina through a long debilitating illness.
 Soon afterward, Sarah Dorsey learned that she had inoperable tumours in her breast.
 As her health declined, Varina Davis became her primary nurse.

 Recognizing that she was dying, Dorsey rewrote her will in 1878.
 She bequeathed all her capital and Beauvoir, to Jefferson Davis.
 Dorsey died in the St. Charles Hotel in New Orleans on July 4, 1879, at the age of 50 after an unsuccessful operation for breast cancer performed by Dr. T. G. Richardson, assisted by Dr. Rudolph Matas.
 Davis was at her bedside when she died.
-The Percy family sued but failed to break the will.
+The Dahlgren family sued but failed to break the will.

 Legacy

 After Jefferson Davis' death in 1889, the Beauvoir plantation was adapted as a home for Confederate veterans until 1957, and many were buried after their deaths in the cemetery behind the house.
 After the last veteran died, the property was adapted as a house museum.
+The property is now home to the Jefferson Davis Presidential Library and Museum.